shapeshift/thornode/docs/mimir.md

 ## Miscellaneous
 `DollarInRune`: Manual override of amount of rune in a dollar.
-Used for metrics data collection `THORNames`: Enable/Disable THORNames `ArtificialRagnarokBlockHeight`: Triggers a chain shutodwn and ragnarok `NativeTransactionFee`: The rune fee for a native transaction (gas cost in 1e8 notation)
+Used for metrics data collection `THORNames`: Enable/Disable THORNames `TNSRegisterFee`: TNS registration fee of new names `TNSFeePerBlock`: TNS cost per block to retain ownership of a name `ArtificialRagnarokBlockHeight`: Triggers a chain shutodwn and ragnarok `NativeTransactionFee`: The rune fee for a native transaction (gas cost in 1e8 notation)
 ### Router Upgrading (DO NOT TOUCH!)